sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - [This](https://math.stackexchange.com/a/3896116/1059606) related with 9.6-38.
 # TODO after mathematical analysis
 - [This](#sup_Hardy_Littlewood) due to it may probably [introduce the supremum](https://math.stackexchange.com/q/4173249/1059606)
+- > the completeness of ≤, i.e. the least upper bound property.
+  from Appendix 1
+  why they mean same?
 # TODO after Computer Networking
 - 6.1 -> "1111111 is not available as the netid of a Class A network" also "hostids consisting of all 0s and all 1s are unavailable".